Hamburger

 There are 2 major deadlines:

-• A company carrying on business is required to file its ECI within 3 months after its financial year end.
-For example, the ECI in relation to the financial year ended on September 30, 2022 will be due for filing by December 31, 2022.
+• A company carrying on business is required to file its ECI within 3 months after its financial year end, unless it qualifies for ECI filing waiver or it is specifically not required to file ECI.
+For example, the ECI in relation to the financial year ended on September 30, 2023 will be due for filing by December 31, 2023.

 South Africa